CLBRITTON2/go-git-good/README.md

 # Go-Git-Good

 Go-Git-Good is a research project written in Go to explore Git internals by implementing core Git commands from scratch, ranging from low-level plumbing to high-level porcelain commands.
-This project is purely educational and not intended for production use—please use the official [Git](https://git-scm.com/) (or [Go-Git](https://github.com/go-git/go-git)) for real version control needs.
+This project is purely educational and not intended for production use—please use the official [Git](https://git-scm.com/) for real version control needs.

 ## Implemented Commands